Skip to content

 In September 2022, Force of Infection gave early warning of what became the tripledemic.
 In October 2025, we warned that the 2025–2026 flu season was shaping up to be big.
 We gave readers weeks of lead time before it hit the news or their communities.

-During two protracted government shutdowns,
+During two

 Read more